Published in

 3. Artist.

 Apart from the church’s patronage, he received other commissions, which let him travel widely in his later years.
-However, the best of his works are visible in the San Marco monastery of Florence from 1440.
+However, the best of his works are visible in the San Marco Monastery of Florence from 1440.

 4. Date.